MAX PLANCK SCHOOLS DAY 2025

 PASSION FOR SCIENCE LECTURE

-Fellow Max Planck School Matter to Life I Research Focus: Theoretical Biophysics
+Fellow Max Planck School Matter to Life I Research Focus: Physics of Soft Matter

 SCIENCE TALKS - INSIGHTS BY SELECTED PhD CANDIDATES

-PhD candidate Max Planck School of Cognition I Research Focus: Emotions in AI
+PhD candidate Max Planck School Matter to Life I Research Focus: NIR-Responsive Vesicle Systems

-PhD candidate Max Planck School Matter to Life I Research Focus: DNA Nanotechnology
+PhD candidate Max Planck School of Cognition I Research Focus: Somatosensory Plasticity

-PhD candidate Max Planck School of Photonics I Research Focus: Nanoscale 3D Laser Printing
+PhD candidate Max Planck School of Photonics I Research Focus: Ultrafast X-ray Science

 CONTACT AND FURTHER INFORMATION